 I’m always looking for an excuse to visit Guimarães.
 This ancient northern city is known as the cradle or birthplace of Portugal so its wealth of cultural heritage is hardly surprising, nor is its UNESCO World Heritage classification.

-There are plenty of things to do in Guimaraes and it’s road and rail connections make it a good base for exploring the Minho region.
-See this post for my recommendations on where to stay in and around Guimarães.
+There are plenty of things to do in Guimaraes and it’s road and rail connections make it a good base for exploring the Minho region (northwest Portugal).
+See this article for my recommendations on where to stay in and around Guimarães if you plan to stay for a few days.

-Although most tours will whisk you around the medieval centre in a couple of hours, if you want to visit the museums and monuments and soak up the atmosphere of a medieval square or two, you should factor in a whole day for Guimarães.
+Most full day guided tours from Porto involve half a day in Guimarães and half in nearby Braga.
+However, if you want to visit the museums and monuments and soak up the atmosphere of a medieval square or two, you should factor in a whole day for Guimarães.

 Conquer Guimaraes Castle